Kasper-S-Jensen/GMD-course-project/README.md

 ### Quaternius
 https://quaternius.com
-*Various 3D modeuls, such as the gate, the trees and enemies*
+*Various 3D models, such as the gate, the trees and enemies*

 ## Assets